-There are some settings, where adults are involved in managing significant or regular occurrences of distress and emotional upset in children, for example in mental health services, consider the way in which they offer comfort and reassurance to a distressed child and do it in an ageresidential care provision etc. In these circumstances professional guidance should be followed and adults should be aware of what is and what is not acceptable behaviour when comforting a child or diffusing a situation.
+There are some settings, where adults are involved in managing significant or regular occurrences of distress and emotional upset in children, for example in mental health services, residential care provision etc. In these circumstances professional guidance should be followed and adults should be aware of what is and what is not acceptable behaviour when comforting a child or diffusing a situation.
 This is particularly important when working on a one-to-one basis.